Optimal two-qubit gates in recurrence protocols of entanglement purification: Gell-Mann type basis

 where $A^\dagger$ is the adjoint of $A$.
 We first note that $\sigma^\dagger_i=\sigma_i$ for all $i \in \{0,1,2, \dots, 15\}$.
 Therefore, every matrix $X \in M_n(\mathbb{C})$ can be written as

 where $z^*$ is the complex conjugate of the complex number $z \in \mathbb{C}$.
-In this fashion, one can obtain another representation for any element $U \in SU(4)$ fulfilling $U^\dagger U =U U^\dagger =\sigma_0$ and including also that its determinant equal to one.
-This is also a minimal parametrization, however, a cumbersome one compared to the Euler angle parametrization.
-In general, a Gell-Mann type basis for the Lie algebra of $SU(n)$ can always be obtained, see Refs. \cite{Tilma2,Bertini}. \end{widetext}
+In this fashion, we can obtain another representation for any element $U \in SU(4)$ fulfilling $U^\dagger U =U U^\dagger =\sigma_0$ and including also that its determinant is equal to one.
+This is also a minimal parametrization, however a cumbersome one compared to the Euler angle parametrization.
+In general, a Gell-Mann-type basis for the Lie algebra of $SU(n)$ can always be obtained, see Refs. \cite{Tilma2,Bertini}. \end{widetext}